hexereii/BerryHUD/readme.txt

 100% fixed class select for minmode to be normal (Classselect.res) Fixed the Scoreboard to be consistent as well (scoreboard.res) Changed ammo font & numbers on minmode (hudammoweapons.res) Created 16:10 alternate files
 Changed thematic for backpack info/explanation files (CharInfoLoadoutSubPanel.res, Border.res, BackpackPanel.res)
 Changed colours on the match HUD (HudMatchStatus.res) Fixed fonts (hopefully for good???)
 Changed damage numbers over-head to a different font (HudDamageAccount.res) Fixed shadows on ammo (HudAmmoWeapons.res)

-Changed colours on backpack for class icons (CharInfoLoadoutSubPanel.res) Updated backgrounds of the mainmenu + loadout/loading screens Made some cleaner images for the main menu & loadout
+hexhud b4
+Changed colours for the icons on the main menu loadout (CharInfoLoadoutSubPanel.res) Added a shadow to ubercharge (hudmediccharge.res) Created Class Select for Highlander mode (ClassSelection_HL.res) Changed colours on Class Select to match the loadout (ClassSelection.res) Added Runescape font & included it for damage numbers (fonts.res, HUDDamageAccount.res)